 In egg eating, the offending chicken pecks at an egg and then either eats the interior but not the shell or eats the entire egg, shell, yolk and all.
-Birds begin eating eggs for several reasons.
+Egg eating hens start this behavior for several reasons.
 Curiosity is one, especially in pullets and young hens.
 That oval thing that materializes seemingly out of nowhere?
 That definitely bears investigating.
 An egg accidentally crushed by a heavier bird such as a Brahma or English Orpington or by overcrowded conditions?
 Very intriguing.
 Layers that are deficient in calcium might begin eating eggs to boost their mineral levels, while birds of both genders that are lacking in protein might find exactly what their bodies need contained within that fragile shell.

 Prevent accidental egg breakage by ensuring that you have enough nestboxes for your hens.
 One nestbox for every four girls is a good ratio and one that should keep your girls from all climbing into the same nestbox at the same time, potentially squashing the eggs already laid.